XyLost/ip-extractor-sorter/README.md

 cd ip-extractor-sorter
 ```

-No external dependencies are required.
+No external packages are required.

-Python standard libraries used:
+The script uses only Python standard libraries:

 - ipaddress
 - os